mbtaylor1982/ReSDMAC/Docs/SDMAC.md

 ### ACR (Address: $0C) — read/write {#ACR}

-:warning: **This register is in the RAMSEY gate array NOT the SDMAC.
-Please see the RAMSEY chip specification for more information**.
+:warning: **This register is in the RAMSEY gate array NOT the SDMAC.**.

 The **ADDRESS COUNT REGISTER** provides a 32 bit address counter for determining the starting address of a DMA transfer and is written as a single 32-bit longword.
 The counter must be initialized prior to the transfer of data and is incremented by 4 if the SDMAC is transferring to/from a 32-bit memory area or by 2 if the SDMAC is transferring data to/from a 16 bit memory area.
 This continues until the terminal count (enabled in the CNTR register) or an external END-OF-PROCESS is reached (INTA active).